-- they think the characters will decide to drink/not drink and place their figure or counter in the relevant quadrant on the sheet of paper. - Students write a brief note in the quadrant to remind them why they kept or moved the character there with each new piece of information. - Students contribute their final decision to the class discussion. - Working in pairs, students choose one of the characters from the scenario and complete the decision making steps outlined in a decision making grid - see the copy template.
+- Provide each student with a decision making template. - Students contribute their final decision to the class discussion. - Summarise the activity with a question like 'how does learning to make decisions like this contribute to wellbeing'? - Working in pairs, students choose one of the characters from the scenario and complete the decision making steps outlined in a decision making grid - see the copy template.
 Note that the decision made during this part of the activity may not be the same as the previous one. - Students contribute ideas to the summary question for the lesson.

-The decision making template is filed in the learning journal.
+Student learning journal entry: The decision making template is filed in the learning journal.

-Decision making is required learning for assessment with Achievement Standard AS90975 (Health 1.6) Demonstrate understanding of issues to make healthenhancing decisions in drug-related situations.
+Extending this activity to meet NZC Level 6 / NCEA Level 1: Decision making is required learning for assessment with Achievement Standard AS90975 (Health 1.6) Demonstrate understanding of issues to make health-enhancing decisions in drug-related situations.
 Use other decision making templates to practice using different formats and approaches to these.
 Add on an evaluation section where students weigh up whether it was a good decision for all involved.

-Don't underestimate the difficulty in completing a decision making process.
+Teacher knowledge and pedagogy: Don't underestimate the difficulty in completing a decision making process.
 Students need to practice with different scenarios in order to see the various options available, and then the cause and effect consequences as a result of these choices, before deciding the healthiest choice.

-How well did students manage to complete the decision making activity - especially seeing the different options open to the person selected from the scenario?
+Teacher's evaluation of the activity: How well did students manage to complete the decision making activity - especially seeing the different options open to the person selected from the scenario?
 What does this suggest about the need to practice decision making in other contexts during the learning programme?